ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 ## 5.2 Host -> ClusterIP (multiple backends)

-In previous section, we showed how to perform NAT with one backend Pod.
 Now let's see the multiple-backend case.

 > NOTE: Before proceed on, make sure you have deleted all the rules you added in
 > previous section.